TechSage369/RED-OFFICE-GOOGLE-INTEGRATION/README.md

    ```

 3. **Install Poetry:**
+   `(if you want to setup without/other virtual environment then, just check pyproject.toml you'll get dependencies there)`
    Poetry is a tool for dependency management and packaging in Python.
 Install it using pip:
    ``` shell
    pip install poetry